 Some of them are very small and can only be found under a microscope.
 This kind of shrinkage porosity is polygonal, sometimes continuous, sometimes intermittent, and distributed at the boundary of eutectic group.
 This shrinkage is called microshrinking.
 After the austenite dendrite solidification, the residual molten iron solidifies finally between the dendrites and forms micro shrinkage porosity due to the lack of feeding.

-The volume of shrinkage cavity and porosity of nodular cast iron is larger than that of common gray cast iron, white cast iron and carbon steel.
-However, in production, the riser free process can also be used to obtain soundcastings.
+The volume of shrinkage cavity and porosity of ductile cast iron is larger than that of common gray cast iron, white cast iron and carbon steel.
+However, in production, the riser free process can also be used to obtain sound ductile iron castings.

-Causes of shrinkage cavity and porosity increase in nodular cast iron
+Causes of shrinkage cavity and porosity increase in ductile cast iron

 - After spheroidizing treatment, spheroidal graphite will precipitate in the molten iron immediately, and the spheroidal graphite in the molten iron will grow up with the gradual decrease of temperature.
 The process of graphite precipitation and growth is accompanied by the expansion of liquid metal.